thomasneirynck/kibana/README.md

     ./bin/elasticsearch -Ddiscovery.zen.ping.unicast.hosts="localhost"
     ```

-## Building and Packages the X-Pack UI plugins
+## Building and Packaging the X-Pack UI plugins

 Make sure you have the dependencies installed by running `npm install`.